Lacunae The Wealth Gap · an interactive on U.S. wealth inequality

 $2.7T

-Click any name to see how their wealth compares to everyday benchmarks.
+Click any name to see how that fortune compares to ordinary American benchmarks.

-The top 10 richest ended 2025 worth $2.55 trillion — more than Meta and Walmart combined.
+The 10 richest Americans ended 2025 worth $2.55 trillion — more than Meta and Walmart combined.

 The Racial Wealth Gap

-Wealth inequality runs along racial lines that have persisted for generations — the direct result of policy choices, not personal ones.
+Wealth in America runs along racial lines that have persisted for generations — the result, in large part, of policy choices made over the last century.

-Each card shows a racial group's share of households vs. their share of total wealth.
+Each row shows a racial group's share of total U.S. wealth alongside its share of households.
 The wider the gap, the less neutral the system.

 84.2%